-- 4. If you want to designate a different folder for the SQL Compliance Manager Agent trace directory, complete the following steps. - a.
-On the Agent menu, click Change Trace Directory. - b.
-Specify the path for the new agent trace directory location. - 5.
-Click OK.
+- 4. To designate a different folder for the SQL Compliance Manager Agent trace directory, complete the following steps: - a.
+Go to the Administration tab > Registered Servers.

+- b.
+Select the server you want to make changes, right-click on it, and select Change Agent Trace Directory. - c.
+Specify the path for the new agent trace directory location.

+5. Click OK.